We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 Ancient History Encyclopedia recommends his book to those interested in mythology, folklore, religious studies, and world literature.
 Upper level and high school teachers may find this book especially handy in creating handouts to students in social studies and literature.

 Dell, Christopher.
 "Mythology: An Illustrated Journey Into Our Imagined Worlds."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 15 Jul 2016.
+World History Encyclopedia.
+World History Encyclopedia, 15 Jul 2016.
 Web.
-24 Jun 2019.
+11 Apr 2021.